Repo-Dev-Solutions/hollaex-apidoc/source/index.html.md

 > All shell commands are CURL.
 You can read more about CURL [here](https://curl.haxx.se/).

-HollaEx provides a complete RESTful API for developers which allows full access to all the functionalities on the exchange.
-HollaEx also support websocket for real-time updates.
+Patriot Exchange provides a complete RESTful API for developers which allows full access to all the functionalities on the exchange.
+Patriot Exchange also support websocket for real-time updates.

 These endpoints are categorized into public and private.
 Public endpoints allow you to access public information such as price ticker, orderbook etc while private endpoints require authentication and allow you to get your balance, active orders as well as placing orders.